Fernie Swastikas: Banff Winter Carnival history

 On January 24, 1923, the Swastikas beat the Regents by a 3–0 score.
 After the victory, the Swastikas were invited to play for the Alpine Cup at the Banff Winter Carnival.
 At the Carnival, the Swastikas beat the Vancouver Amazons by a 2–0 score, and were named Alpine Cup champions as they had defeated the defending champions.
 During the Carnival the Swastikas also played two scoreless games against the Calgary Regents, who attempted to win the Cup from them.

 The Swastikas returned to the Banff Carnival in 1924 to defend their title.
 In the quarterfinals, the Swastikas defeated the Calgary Patricias by a 4–1 tally.
 Their opposition in the semifinals was a newly formed team called the Canmore Minnewankas.
 Team founder Edith Biggs cracked her rib in the first period of the game against Canmore.
 Canmore was ahead 1–0 by the third period and upset the Swastikas.
 Despite the loss, Fernie team captain Dahlia Schagel was elected as Carnival Queen for the upcoming year.

-Disband
+Disbanding

 After the loss to Canmore, the composition of the Swastikas team changed.
 Dorothy Henderson had died on May 24.
 Elaine Ross moved to Edmonton, where she later played for the Edmonton Monarchs, while team founder Mary Dragon moved to the United States.

 With the formation of the Alberta Amateur Hockey Federation, the Swastikas could only play teams from Alberta at the Banff Winter Carnival.
 This limited the level of competition for them; their only opposition in British Columbia was the newly formed Cranbrook Canucks.
 The Swastikas did not play a game in 1925, although Dahlia Schagel fulfilled her obligations as Carnival Queen at the 1925 Banff Winter Carnival.

 Their last appearance at the Banff Winter Carnival was in 1926, when they were defeated by the Edmonton Monarchs for the Alpine Cup.